dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 #### excludeOrientationOfFaces

-When using a DiceKey as a seed, the default seed string will be a 75-character string consisting of triples for each die in canonoical order:
+When using a DiceKey as a seed, the default seed string will be a 75-character string consisting of triples for each die in canonical order:
  1 The uppercase letter on the die
  2 The digit on the die
  3 The orientation relative to the top of the square in canonical form